{tocify} $title={Table of Contents}

 - Change Color Gamut to sRGB.

-- You might notice some pixelation during dark scenes on Youtube or Twitch because the panel is not as dark as before.
+- You might sometimes notice bad pixelation in dark area or during dark scenes on Youtube or Twitch because the panel is not as dark as before.

-If you want a slightly better black than above, or have control on the brightness of black, try these settings:
+If you want to have control on the brightness of black, try these settings:

 - Bright Frame: On